-Can I count group work as a facilitator, online or telephone counselling in my hours when applying for membership, or to upgrade to Full Membership?
+Can I count group work as a facilitator, online or telephone counselling in my hours when applying for Provisional, Full or Upgrade to Full Membership?

-Group work can be 25% of hours required.
-This is provided the group is a therapeutic group and the applicant is a facilitator.
-Online, telephone, therapeutic letters, text and Skype are not counted.
+Group work: can be 25% of the applicant's overall practicum hours, provided the group is a therapeutic group and the applicant is a facilitator.

 If I join NZCCA, will I be able to counsel ACC clients or do Family Court work?